jOOQ/jOOQ-mcve/README.md

 git push
 ```

 And include a link to your repository `https://github.com/<your-user-name>/jOOQ-mcve` in your issue report.
+Or, just attach a zip file of the project to the issue.
 Done!

 Thanks again for taking the time to do this.
 Looking forward to your MCVE